 Packing your passport and credit cards is great but if you intend to stay overseas for an extended period then you should consider bringing those important documents with you like:

 - birth certificate

 - citizenship certificate

 Scan all your important documentation along with your passport and visa.

 Packing for the UK

 Minimising your belongings is scary and exciting.
 It is the one and only time I would consider myself being a minimalist!
 At the end of the day, the UK has plenty of shops so whatever you miss you will be able to buy here.
-There are a few items that I think need an honourable mention, they are:

 - Australian power board- if you have a few devices this will make your life easier when charging devices.